|

 figurative language again.
 Jesus is not literally a

-on Him, any more than that He is literally bread or
+Him, any more than that He is literally bread or a

-a door.
-Rather, Jesus is drawing a figure that was
+door.
+Rather, Jesus is drawing a figure that was very

-because vines were a common part of the landscape
+vines were a common part of the landscape and of the

-and of the farming of that day.
-There were many
+farming of that day.
+There were many vineyards in

 When